akovanev/kovanev.github.io/_posts/2020-08-27-Custom-data-generator.md

 ]
 </code></pre>

-After having updated the json input, the next should be creating the `UIntGenerator` class.
+After having updated the json input, the next action is to create the `UIntGenerator` class.
 Do not forget to include the reference to the <a href="https://www.nuget.org/packages/Akov.DataGenerator/">Akov.DataGenerator</a>.

 <pre><code class="language-cs">public class UIntGenerator : GeneratorBase
 {